bcc-code/bcc-design/icons/README.md

 ## Installation & Usage
 Refer to the [documentation](https://developer.bcc.no/bcc-design/icons) for installation instructions and usage information.

-## Developing this package locally
-To build a version locally, first install dependencies:
+## Updating Icons

+### Custom/Override Icons

+Add custom icons to then `custom-icons` folder.
+These will be merged on to the default icons during build.

+Ensure to replace the `fill` attribute with `currentColor` to allow for color overrides.

+### Google Icons

 ```
 pnpm install
 ```

-Then build the icons to both the SVG and the Vue library:
+Download and optimise the Google icons:
 ```
-pnpm build
+pnpm google-icons
 ```

 ### Releasing a new version